-Volume of this sinkhole (not lake but whole sinkhole) is estimated to be 25 – 30 million m³, volume of lake is at least 7 million m³.
+Volume of this sinkhole (not a lake but a whole sinkhole) is estimated to be 25 – 30 million m³, the volume of the lake is at least 7 million m³.

 Diameter of the lake is some 200 m.
-The known depth of lake is 280 – 290 m.
-Data about the depth of lake are somewhat controversial.
-This can be easily explained – the level of lake may change per 30 – 50 m.
+The known depth of the lake is 280 – 290 m.
+Data about the depth of the lake are somewhat controversial.
+This can be easily explained – the level of the lake may change per 30 – 50 m.

-Level of lake can change even for 1 m in a day – what requires a flow of hundreds of millions of litres per day.
+Level of the lake can change even for 1 m in a day – that requires a flow of hundreds of millions of liters per day.

-Bottom of this lake is located at least 5 metres below the level of sea.
-Thus the original cave, which formed this sinkhole, formed during the ice ages, when sea level was lower.
+The bottom of this lake is located at least 5 meters below the level of the sea.
+Thus the original cave, which formed this sinkhole, formed during the ice ages, when the sea level was lower.

-When the level of lake is lower, it is not available – cliffs over the last 30 m are overhanging all around the lake.
-Though – if the level of lake rises, it becomes available – but also after hard and risky climb.
+When the level of the lake is lower, it is not available – cliffs over the last 30 m are overhanging all around the lake.
+Though – if the level of the lake rises, it becomes available – but also after a hard and risky climb.

-Bathing in the lake water for most part is really chilly – above it may warm up – but not too much as the Sun reaches it for too short time.
-Deeper the temperature of water falls to 7 – 8 °C, water is very very clean and lucid.
+Bathing in the lake water, for the most part, is really chilly – above it may warm up – but not too much as the Sun reaches it for a too-short time.
+Deeper the temperature of water decreases to 7 – 8 °C, water is very very clean and lucid.

-Crveno Jezero most likely has been formed by collapse of enormous cave hall.
+Crveno Jezero most likely has been formed by the collapse of an enormous cave hall.
 It seems to be the youngest of Imotski sinkholes – due to its vertical walls.
-But may be it simply has more active underground river which does not let to accumulate sediments.
+But maybe it simply has a more active underground river which does not let to accumulate sediments.

-Near the water level of lake there have formed smaller caves.
+Near the water level of the lake there have formed smaller caves.
 One of such caves – Czepitschka Cave – has been explored in 1998.
 It has one entrance above the water level and another – below it.
-Total length of this cave is 670 m.
+The total length of this cave is 670 m.

 Some other caves are Kik-kak (some 15 m long), Balkon Prijatelstva.
 These caves have formed by the intermittent level of water in the lake.

 Crveno Jezero, of course, is known since ancient times.
-But Wondermondo knows about just one serious exploration expedition to this sinkhole (may be there have been more).
-This expedition was organised in 1998 by German, Austrian and Croatian speleologists and scientists, led by Aspacher, Behrend, Haslinger, Hilbert.
-This was complex expedition, requiring very high expertise and experience in climbing and deep diving.
+But Wondermondo knows about just one serious exploration expedition to this sinkhole (maybe there have been more).
+This expedition was organized in 1998 by German, Austrian and Croatian speleologists and scientists, led by Aspacher, Behrend, Haslinger, Hilbert.
+This was a complex expedition, requiring very high expertise and experience in climbing and deep diving.

 In hard work there was obtained valuable information.
-Fore example, explorers met powerful underwater stream at 170 m depth.
+For example, explorers met a powerful underwater stream at 170 m depth.
 Thus most likely this sinkhole is crossed by a powerful underground stream.
-This explains also why there was not noticed a layer of debris on the floor of lake.
+This explains also why there was not noticed a layer of debris on the floor of the lake.

-In fact one of the highest dangers for any explorer here is posed by the falling cliffs.
-On their way back to the surface explorers learned how dangerous it may become: during the thunderstorm collapsed enormous cliffs and after several hundred metres high free fall splashed in the lake.
-Even in calm weather occasional stones fall in the lake.
+In fact, one of the highest dangers for any explorer here is posed by the falling cliffs.
+On their way back to the surface explorers learned how dangerous it may become: during the thunderstorm collapsed enormous cliffs and after several hundred meters high free-fall splashed in the lake.
+Even in calm weather, occasional stones fall in the lake.